CHITTARANJANMOHANTY-2003/ecommerce-backend/README.md

 ### Create Admin

 Creates a new administrator account.
+When we run application first time a admin user will be created by default with user name(admin@gmail.com) and passwor(admin123). so use them to generate token and by using this token we will be able to create new admin.

 #### Endpoint